ocsf/ocsf-docs/Understanding OCSF.md

 * `ref_time: string` \
 The original event time, as created by the event producer.
 The time format is not specified by OCSF.
 The time could be UTC time in milliseconds (1659378222123), ISO 8601 (2019-09-07T15:50-04:00), or any other value (12/13/2021 10:12:55 PM).
 * `_time`: `timestamp_t` \
 The normalized event occurrence time.
-Normalized time means the original event time `ref_time` was corrected for the clock skew and batch submission delay and after it was converted to the OCSF `timestamp_t`.
+Normalized time means the original event time `ref_time` was corrected for the clock skew and batch submission delay, and after it was converted to the OCSF `timestamp_t`.
 * `processed_time: timestamp_t` \
 The time when the event (or batch of events) was sent by the event processor to the event consumer.
 The processed time can be used to determine the clock skew.
 Clock skew occurs when the clock time on one computer differs from the clock time on another computer.
 It is assumed that the transport latency is very small compared to the clock skew, otherwise no correction should be made.
 * `logged_time: timestamp_t` \